VU-Programming/OOFP-repls/README.md

 ### MultiSet
 Implement your MultiSet here.
 Note that **all** the functions we have given need to be implemented!

-### SplitExpressionString
-*Optionally* you can make use of `SplitExpressionString` (this is not required for the tests, see [below](#format-of-the-assignment-and-tests)).
-Inside we have given a function to split a string into a sequence of strings, the various parts of an expression (operators, variables, or (negative) numbers).
-Note that this does not split the command character ('@' and '=').
-This needs to be done before calling `splitExpressionString`.
-Inside the file you can find a more detailed explanation.
+### Splitting the input string

+You can use `.split(" ")` on the input string to split the string into parts, for example `"a = 23 + b".split (" ") -> Array("a","23","+","b")`.
+The downside of this is that you have to write a space between "+" and its arguments.
+If you find this annoying, you can use or adjust `SplitExpressionString`, which splits strings in a way that is handy for this exercise.
+Usage of this function is *optional* and not required for passing the tests.
+Inside the file
+ `SplitExpressionString` you can
+ find a more detailed explanation.

 ## Suggested approach:
 1. Completely implement the Integer calculator Repl and make sure it passes all the tests.